 Money management is one of the biggest challenges business owners face.
-And when I get a call from business owners who are struggling, it’s often a big part of the reason for their struggle.
+When business owners are struggling, money is often a big part of the reason for their struggle.
 Issues like cash flow, out-of-control debt and expenses, working hard but not making the money that matches their effort, being derailed by taxes or unexpected expenses, and not receiving regular owner’s pay are common.

-There are a number of factors that contribute to those financial struggles business owners face.
-But each one of them comes back to two central themes – lack of intentional planning and mindset.
+There are a number of factors that contribute to those financial struggles, but each one of them comes back to two central themes – lack of intentional planning and mindset.
 Fortunately, no matter how new or well-established your business is, there is always hope of turning things around if you change those two variables.

 Let’s look at the issues with mindset and lack of intentional planning in mind.